redhat-developer/rsp-server/schema/src/main/resources/schemaMD/specification.md

 #### server/getOptionalAttributes

  The `server/getOptionalAttributes` request is sent by the client to list the optional attributes that can be stored on a server object of this type.
-This may include things like customizing ports, or custom methods of interacting with various functionality specific to the server type.
+This may include things like customizing ports, or custom methods of interacting with various functionality specific to the server type.This request may return null in case of error.

 This endpoint takes the following json schemas as parameters: